dportik/SuperCRUNCH/README.md

 **SuperCRUNCH** is currently described in a pre-print available on BioRxiv:

-Portik, D.M., and J.J.
++ Portik, D.M., and J.J.
 Wiens.
 (2019) SuperCRUNCH: A toolkit for creating and manipulating supermatrices and other large phylogenetic datasets.
 BioRxiv, https://doi.org/10.1101/538728.

-It is also currently in review at Methods in Ecology and Evolution, and we hope to have a peer-reviewed journal citation soon.
+SuperCRUNCH is also in peer-review, and we hope to have a formal publication soon.

 If you use **SuperCRUNCH** for your research, please cite the above BioRxiv publication (for now).